ethereum/EIPs/EIPS/eip-draft_lockable_nft.md

 - **No collateral rentals of NFTs** Borrow NFT for a fee, without a need for huge collateral.
 You can use NFT, but not transfer it, so the lender is safe.
 The borrowing service contract automatically transfers NFT back to the lender as soon as the borrowing period expires.
 - **Primary sales** Mint NFT for only the part of the price and pay the rest when you are satisfied with how the collection evolves.
 - **Secondary sales** Buy and sell your NFT by installments.
 Buyer gets locked NFT and immediately starts using it.
 At the same time he/she is not able to sell the NFT until all the installments are paid.
 If full payment is not received, NFT goes back to the seller together with a fee.
 - **S is for Safety** Use your exclusive blue chip NFTs safely and conveniently.
 The most convenient way to use NFT is together with MetaMask.
 However, MetaMask is vulnerable to various bugs and attacks.
 With `Lockable` extension you can lock your NFT and declare your safe cold wallet as an unlocker.
 Thus, you can still keep your NFT on MetaMask and use it conveniently.
 Even if a hacker gets access to your MetaMask, they won’t be able to transfer your NFT without access to the cold wallet.
 That’s what makes `Lockable` NFTs safe.
-This use case is also [described](https://github.com/OwlOfMoistness/erc721-lock-registry) by OwlOfMoistness.
 - **Metaverse ready** Locking NFT tickets can be useful during huge Metaverse events.
 That will prevent users, who already logged in with an NFT, from selling it or transferring it to another user.
 Thus we avoid double usage of one ticket.
-- **Non-custodial staking** Using locking of NFTs for the staking protocols that do not transfer your NFT from your wallet to the staking contract is thoroughly described [here](https://github.com/OwlOfMoistness/erc721-lock-registry) and [here](https://github.com/samurisenft/erc721nes-contracts).
-However, my approach to this is a little bit different.
-I think staking should be done in one place only like you can not deposit money in two bank accounts simultaneously.
+- **Non-custodial staking** Using locking of NFTs for the staking protocols that do not transfer your NFT from your wallet to the staking contract is thoroughly described [here](../../../../../OwlOfMoistness/erc721-lock-registry) and [here](../../../../../samurisenft/erc721nes-contracts).
+Approach suggested in this impementation supposes that the token can only be staked in one place, not several palces at a time.
+It is like you can not deposit money in two bank accounts simultaneously.
 Another approach to the same concept is using locking to provide proof of HODL.
 You can lock your NFTs from selling as a manifestation of loyalty to the community and start earning rewards for that.
-It is better version of the rewards mechanism, that was originally introduced by [The Hashmasks](https://www.thehashmasks.com/nct) and their $NCT token.
+It is better version of the rewards mechanism, that was originally introduced by The Hashmasks and their $NCT token.
 - **Safe and convenient co-ownership and co-usage** Extension of safe co-ownership and co-usage.
 For example, you want to purchase an expensive NFT asset together with friends, but it is not handy to use it with multisig, so you can safely rotate and use it between wallets.
 The NFT will be stored on one of the co-owners' wallet and he will be able to use it in any way (except transfers) without requiring multi-approval.
 Transfers will require multi-approval.

 More of use cases may be introduced as soon as the community starts to explore `Lockable` NFTs.

 ## Backwards Compatibility
-This standard is compatible with current ERC-721 standards.
+This standard is compatible with current [EIP-721](./eip-721.md) standards.

 ## Reference Implementation
 Implementation: